-The second mid-term Objectives and Plan in the Plasma Research Center
+The mid-term Objectives and Plan from 2nd to 3rd periods in the Plasma Research Center

-On the basis of the 2nd mid-term objectives and plan of the University of Tsukuba and his support to the Bilateral Collaboration Research, our center is designated to be a nation wide collaborative center by the University and has dedicated it to the joint use of the facility among the nationwide universities, NIFS and other research institutes.
+From the beginning of the mid-term objectives and plan of the University of Tsukuba, the support to the Bilateral Collaboration Research, our center is designated to be a nationwide collaborative center by the University and has dedicated it to the joint use of the facility among the nationwide universities, NIFS and other research institutes.

-Along the line of the Report of the Fusion Research Working Group (Jan., 2003) under the Bilateral Collaboration Research was started, which made our center to be nation wide joint research center from 2004.
-In the 2nd mid-term, we are going to push this line further and strengthen the collaboration.
+Along the line of the Report of the Fusion Research Working Group (Jan., 2003) under the Bilateral Collaboration Research was started, which made our center to be nationwide joint research center from 2004.
+In the 3rd mid-term, we are going to push this line further and strengthen the collaboration.

 In the 1st mid-term period, we challenged to study the physics of the confinement improvement by the electric potential and field, making use of the mirror advantages.
 We also challenged the development of the gyrotron, key tool for electron heating and potential control.
 These outputs have been regarded highly in the IAEA Fusion Energy Conference 2010.

-To make these research experiments, we are planning to renovate the GAMMA 10 device (GPDX: GAMMA10 Potential and Divertor eXperiment).
-One major change is to implement the divertor box in the mirror end section for efficient experiment using the heat and particle flux of the mirror throat.
-The other is introduction of the divertor coils for magnetic divertor experiment.
+To make these research experiments deeply progress, in the 3rd mid-term period, we are planning to construct new device and to expand the research.
 The development of the MW gyrotron, key tool for the research, is also the major issue.
 Though we will face the great difficulties in challenging these big change and ambitious developments.
 We, the all the staff, will do best and hope your supports and encouragements.